-Green Bay, Wisconsin, native John Busha was born to an Ojibwe mother and a French-Canadian father in 1838.
-Busha served in the Civil War with Wisconsin’s Twelfth Infantry, the “Marching, Fighting Twelfth,” which in 1864 joined General William Tecumseh Sherman on his notorious March to the Sea.
-According to Ojibwe historian Christine Carlson, after the war Busha returned to Green Bay and married Rosalie Aino, and together they had seven children.
+Later that year Duluth’s park board commissioned John Busha to build a new bridge within Lester Park.
+A native of Green Bay, Wisconsin, Busha was born to an Ojibwe mother and a French-Canadian father in 1847.
+Busha served in the Civil War with the 12th Wisconsin Infantry, the “Marching, Twelfth,” which in 1864 joined General William Tecumseh Sherman on his notorious March to the Sea.
+According to Ojibwe historian Christine Carlson, in 1864 Busha returned to Green Bay and married Rosalie Aino, also of French-Canadian descent, and together they had seven children.
 Little is recorded about Busha’s life in the 1870s and 1880s.
-In 1893 he moved his family to Duluth and found employment as Lester Park’s first park policeman.
-Along with Frank Hodges, Busha ran the Harmonie Hall dance hall and a confectionary within the park.
-Busha’s two oldest sons, Abraham and George, also worked in the confectionary.
+In 1893 he moved his family to Duluth and later found employment as Lester Park’s first park policeman.
+Along with Frank Hodges, Busha is thought to have been an early proprietor of Lester Park Pavilion/Harmonie Hall, which included a confectionary.
+Busha’s two oldest sons, Abraham and George, worked in the confectionary.

 In the winter of 1897 to 1898 Busha, along with Abraham and George, set to work felling some of Lester Park’s cedar trees and using teams of horses to haul them to a site along the river in preparation for building the bridge.
 Then the Bushas started putting the unpeeled logs together until they spanned the river.
 Finally, Busha adorned the masterwork by carving Ojibwe embroidery designs into the wood.
 According to Abraham Busha, their efforts earned the three men a total of $345.68—less than $10,000 today, and the materials cost nothing.